Key Sections of this Blog

 └─ Event stream (answer + trace)

-- Run: bedrock-agent-runtime (data) → invoke-agent (answer + optional trace)
+- Data Plane: bedrock-agent-runtime (data) → invoke-agent (answer + optional trace)

 State lives in: * Agent session context is tied to sessionId and can be shaped via SessionState (session attributes, conversation history, etc.).